FREE Shipping On All Orders

 • Pink (Peach) Butcher Paper: Pink paper is used for smoking meat due to its breathable nature.

-• Steak Paper: This is a thicker variation of butcher sheet that is used to pack meat to prevent drying.
+• Steak Paper: This is a thicker variation of butcher paper that is used to pack meat to prevent drying.

-• Gardenia Paper: This is a wax-coated and grease-resistant paper that is used when for moist food packaging but it is not suitable for heat purposes.
+• Gardenia Paper: This is a wax-coated and grease-resistant paper that is used for moist food packaging, but it is not suitable for heat purposes.

 Types Of Kraft Paper